ah-ansari/OCT/README.md

-# OCT
-The official implementation of the paper "Out-of-Distribution Aware Classification for Tabular Data" CIKM 2024.

 # Out-Of-Distribution Aware Classification for Tabular Data

-We've provided the source code for the implementations discussed in the paper, and the code for all baseline models.
-The experiments were performed exclusively on the CPU, without utilizing any GPU.
+The official implementation of the paper "Out-of-Distribution Aware Classification for Tabular Data", presented in CIKM 2024.

 ## Requirements